cainCin/demo_react_llm/INSTALLATION.md

   - **Note**: Backups automatically use Docker exec when container is available, ensuring version compatibility
   - **Fallback**: If Docker is not available, local `pg_dump` is used (requires matching version)

+**Note**: The backend now includes TOC (Table of Contents) extraction and chunk ID caching features.
+These are automatically enabled when using the RAG system.

 ### Step 2: Frontend Setup

 ```bash